astronomer/docs/astro/astro-support.md

 :::

-## Book office hours in the Cloud UI
+## Book office hours

 If you don't require break-fix support, Astronomer recommends scheduling a meeting with the Astronomer Data Engineering team during office hours.
 In an office hour meeting, you can ask questions, make feature requests, or get expert advice for your data pipelines.
-Office hours are recommended if:

-- You have questions about best practices for an action in Airflow or on Astro.
-- You have a feature request related to Astro or Airflow.

-To book an office hour meeting, open the Cloud UI and click **Help** > **Book Office Hours**.
-Use the provided Calendly form to schedule a 30-minute office hour meeting.
-In the form, provide details about the new issues and questions that you want to discuss during the meeting.
+For more information about booking an office hour meeting, see [Book an office hours appointment](office-hours.md).